-- 2.3 The Agency shall maintain records in compliance with cost principles as established in the Federal Code 2 CFR Part 200 ("Uniform Administrative Requirements") including, but not limited to, the following: - (a) Voucher System showing all supporting documentation including purchase orders, invoices and requisition; - (b) Book of Original Entry showing cash receipts, disbursement journals, and general ledger; - (c) Chart of Accounts listing all accounts; - (d) Personnel records to include separate files for each employee containing description of duties, date employed, rate of pay at time of employment, subsequent pay adjustments, documentation of leave taken, current address, and other relevant data; - (e) Attendance records showing daily attendance, part-time and full-time personnel, documentation of sick leave, time sheets, and, for those who are only partially involved in activities related to the Project, time allocation sheets, showing time spent in Project activities and time spent in other activities; - (f) Formal payroll records of cash disbursements to each Project employee, disclosing name, job title, date hired, rate of pay, required deductions for tax purposes; - (g) Checking accounts showing monthly bank reconciliation, itemizing voided checks, check stubs, canceled checks, and deposit slips; - Petty cash record system showing monthly or more frequent reimbursement procedures; - Documentation of purchasing practices showing formal pre-numbered purchase order system; - (j) Inventories and other safeguards loss by theft or physical deterioration of food, clothing, equipment or other items; - (k) Formal subsidiary records of Project property and equipment disclosing acquisition and disposition of property with minimum value of One Thousand Dollars (\$1,000) and annual inventory reflecting actual value of property; - Documentation supporting administrative procedures to include administrative costs and approved negotiated direct and indirect costs incurred in conducting the Project; and
+- (a) Voucher System showing all supporting documentation including purchase orders, invoices and requisition; - (b) Book of Original Entry showing cash receipts, disbursement journals, and general ledger; - (c) Chart of Accounts listing all accounts; - (d) Personnel records to include separate files for each employee containing description of duties, date employed, rate of pay at time of employment, subsequent pay adjustments, documentation of leave taken, current address, and other relevant data; - (e) Attendance records showing daily attendance, part-time and full-time personnel, documentation of sick leave, time sheets, and, for those who are only partially involved in activities related to the Project, time allocation sheets, showing time spent in Project activities and time spent in other activities; - (f) Formal payroll records of cash disbursements to each Project employee, disclosing name, job title, date hired, rate of pay, required deductions for tax purposes; - (g) Checking accounts showing monthly bank reconciliation, itemizing voided checks, check stubs, canceled checks, and deposit slips; - (h) Petty cash record system showing monthly or more frequent reimbursement procedures; - (i) Documentation of purchasing practices showing formal pre-numbered purchase order system; - (j) Inventories and other safeguards loss by theft or physical deterioration of food, clothing, equipment or other items; - (k) Formal subsidiary records of Project property and equipment disclosing acquisition and disposition of property with minimum value of One Thousand Dollars (\$1,000) and annual inventory reflecting actual value of property; - (l) Documentation supporting administrative procedures to include administrative costs and approved negotiated direct and indirect costs incurred in conducting the Project; and - (m) Documentation of sources and utilization of matching funds including volunteer logs, accounting records or another type of supportive documentation. - 2.3 Accounting records must adequately identify the fiscal year, and receipt and expenditure of HUD funds for each sub-grant awarded, separately from expenditures from other sources.
+If the Agency maintains a common account for both HUD and other funds, the accounting

-- (m) Documentation of sources and utilization of matching funds including volunteer logs, accounting records or another type of supportive documentation. - 2.4 Accounting records must adequately identify the fiscal year, and receipt and expenditure of HUD funds for each sub-grant awarded, separately from expenditures from other sources.
-If the Agency maintains a common account for both HUD and other funds, the accounting system must provide identification of the different types of funds.
-If applicable, records should account for both HUD funds and matching contributions on a total cost basis. - 2.5 Funds associated to this federal award may not be used for cost sharing or matching requirements of other federal grants unless specifically allowed. - 2.6 Costs to this particular federal award may not be charged to other federal awards to cover funding shortages. - 2.7 All Project accounting records and supporting documents must be maintained for a period of at least five (5) years after termination of this Agreement or, if litigation is pending, until litigation is completed.
+- system must provide identification of the different types of funds.
+If applicable, records should account for both HUD funds and matching contributions on a total cost basis. - 2.4 Funds associated to this federal award may not be used for cost sharing or matching requirements of other federal grants unless specifically allowed. - 2.5 Costs to this particular federal award may not be charged to other federal awards to cover funding shortages. - 2.6 All Project accounting records and supporting documents must be maintained in accordance with the retention schedule set forth in the Records and Confidentiality provision of this Agreement.
 The records must be available to officers, employees, agents, and authorized representatives of the County and HUD.